-One of the great things about traveling is being able to check out the different types of nightlife that other countries have.
+One of the fun things about traveling is being able to check out the nightlife.
 You might not associate India with partying.
-However, India's nightlife is diverse and growing.
-Tucked away, you’ll find everything from intimate bars and pubs, to multi-level nightclubs.
+However, India's nightlife is diverse and growing!
+Tucked away, you’ll find everything from intimate bars and pubs to multi-level nightclubs.
 Those interested in something more traditional will find no shortage of cultural performances either.
 However, you do need to know where to look, and be aware of the legal drinking age in India (it's a lot older than many other countries).

-Curfews and Legal Drinking Age
+Legal Drinking Age

 Pubs, Bars and Clubs

-As drinking traditionally isn’t part of India’s culture, the country's bars tend to be divided into two categories –- cheap, seedy local bars frequented by India’s male population, and classier venues catering to the progressive middle and upper class crowd.
+As drinking traditionally isn’t part of India’s culture, the country's bars tend to be divided into two categories –- cheap, seedy local bars frequented by India’s male population, and classier establishments catering to the progressive middle and upper class crowd.
 The latter can only be found in major cities.

 An interesting term used in India is that of the “resto-pub” or “resto-bar”.
 These are restaurants that double as places where you can drink, and sometimes dance later in the night, as many restaurants don’t serve alcohol in India.

-- 7 Unforgettable Bars in Mumbai
+- 8 Popular Bars in Mumbai with the Best Atmosphere

 - 10 of the Best Bars and Clubs in Delhi from Casual to Classy